 - Read and understand the Operator's Manual and all safety signs before using.
-Review safety instructions annually. - Place all controls in neutral, stop tractor engine, set park brake and wait for all moving parts to stop before servicing, adjusting, repairing or unplugging implement. - servicing, adjusting, repairing or unprugging implement.
+Review safety instructions annually. - Place all controls in neutral, stop tractor engine, set park brake and wait for all moving parts to stop before - servicing, adjusting, repairing or unplugging implement.